-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Vendome Resources Corp. and its subsidiary as at February 28, 2014 and 2013 and the results of its operations and cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Vendome Resources Corp. and its subsidiary as at February 28, 2015 and 2014 and the results of its operations, cash flows and equity for the years then ended in accordance with International Financial Reporting Standards.